swaxi/GEOL-QMAPS/README.md

 4) Export geometries to produce single shapefiles (structures, litho, stops, zones, petrophysics)

 Done, not sure what to do with other unique layers, copy them over?
 Should we add a provenance field?

+5) Edit the QGIS project name by providing the mission ID and the name of the country considered --> automatic edit of metadata for field data entry forms

 ## Credits
 Plugin construction - Mark Jessell using QGIS Plugin Builder Plugin